 - Supreme Courts of: Victoria, New South Wales, Western Australia, Queensland, and Northern Territory; High Courts of: Australia and New Zealand

-Chambers Asia Pacific: "widely praised for comprehensive knowledge of the energy market," "one of the most respected oil and gas practitioners in the country," and "valued by clients for his blend of in-depth technical knowledge with pragmatic counsel"
+Chambers Asia-Pacific: "widely praised for comprehensive knowledge of the energy market," "valued by clients for his blend of in-depth technical knowledge with pragmatic counsel," and "he has a unique and rare ability to assist in negotiations by articulating and defending his client's legal viewpoint"

 Who's Who Legal